quark-engine/quark-engine/docs/source/quark_method_reference.rst

     1. Check if the two methods in the call graph analysis are the native APIs.
         - If NO, find the methods that call the native APIs under the two methods.
           And we refer to them as wrappers.
+        - If YES, continue to the following steps.

     2. Initialize the call graph and draw it in the following steps.